Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\emph{Risk Assessment and Market Volatility Analysis:} Predicting stock market volatility often requires monitoring dynamic, interdependent relationships across different stocks or sectors.
-The temporal dynamics captured through TV-GSP provide insights into correlations and dependencies that influence market risk and volatility.
-For instance, \cite{chi2024graph} employs a time-varying graph model to analyze the dynamic correlations in global stock indices, enabling enhanced forecasting capabilities for market shifts and volatility.
-In addition, \cite{kumar2016edge} provides a method for predicting future edge weights in financial networks by analyzing both positive and negative relationships, such as cooperative and competitive interactions, within the market.
-These edge weight prediction techniques assist in understanding market volatility by focusing on how relationship strengths evolve, offering predictive insights into potential price fluctuations.
+Predicting stock market volatility often requires monitoring dynamic, interdependent relationships across different stocks or sectors.
+The temporal dynamics captured through TVGs provide insights into correlations and dependencies that influence market risk and volatility.
+For instance, a TVG model can be employed to analyze the dynamic correlations in global stock indices, enabling enhanced forecasting capabilities for market shifts and volatility \cite{chi2024graph}.
+These edge weight prediction techniques help to understand market volatility by focusing on how relationship strengths evolve, offering predictive insights into potential price fluctuations.
+The incorporation of topological data analysis tools further elaborates on how changes in the topology and geometry of financial market correlations, particularly during a crash, can be crucial for anticipating drastic market changes and predicting black swan events \cite{yen2021understanding}.
+Figure \ref{fig:Stock_Graph} illustrates the correlation among selected CSI 300 stocks, which exemplifies the dynamic correlations that can be analyzed through TVGs.

-\emph{Stock Price Prediction:} Stock price prediction is an essential component of financial trading, enabling traders to make informed decisions regarding the purchasing, selling, and retention of equities.
-Accurate predictions of future stock prices can help traders optimize their trading strategies and maximize their profits.
-By applying TV-GSP to financial networks, where nodes represent assets and edges represent correlations, these methods can capture and forecast changes in market conditions, which assists in stock price prediction and correlation analysis.
-Some common ways of building the TV-GSP for stock price prediction is to combine the graph neural networks (e.g., GCN, GAT) with time series predicting methods (e.g., RNN, LSTM) \cite{liu2023stock} \cite{zheng2023relational}.
-While \cite{macdonald2015rethinking} examines the global agricultural trade network, by assessing how countries allocate cropland to domestic versus foreign demand, and considering multiple metrics, presenting a temporal graph of trade dependencies that evolve over time, thus enhancing decisionmaking surrounding trade.